coconutgrace/iot-board/README.md

 Prerequisite: Download & install [NodeJs](https://nodejs.org)

+NodeJS is used for building the dashboard.
+You can host it on any http server later.

 ### Setup Plugin Development Toolchain ###

 To keep everything simple all important tasks are based on scripts in package.json.
 Use `npm run <script-name>` to run any of them.